alicetatrous/alicetatrous/README.md

 ## ⚡ Fun Fact
 I love to play video games, read, and crochet!
 I am currently playing Dark Souls Remastered and NieR Replicant!
 I have an adorable kitten named Mars, inspired by Veronica Mars! :)
 <!-- Add a fun or interesting fact about yourself -->

-## 📜 **Code of Conduct:**
-Respect and inclusivity are paramount in all interactions.
-I adhere to a Code of Conduct that fosters a welcoming and safe environment for everyone.

 ## 📧 **Contact:**
 For any inquiries, partnership opportunities, or just to say hello, you can reach me at alicetatrous@gmail.com.